What is a Wart?

 - Chemicals applied to the surface or through injections

 A popular DIY method is tape occlusion.
 However, there is no research to indicate covering a wart with tape makes it go away any faster than just waiting for it to disappear on its own.
 Warts can continue to spread as you are in the process of removing them, and they can sometimes reoccur after treatment.
-However, you can safely repeat the same method or try new ones to eradicate the growths.
+However, you can safely repeat the same method or try new ones to eradicate the growth.

 WART REMOVAL MIAMI

 Warts are generally a small, rough growth, typically on a human’s hands or feet but also other locations, and can resemble a cauliflower or a solid blister.
 They are caused by a viral infection, specifically by one of the many types of human papilloma viruses.